blytkerchan/blytkerchan.github.io/_posts/2010-06-27-tpm-on-your-content-under-c32-handing-away-your-rights.markdown

-<blockquote>“circumvent” means,
+<blockquote>“circumvent” means,<br/>

-(a) in respect of a technological protection measure within the meaning of paragraph (a) of the definition “technological protection measure”, to descramble a scrambled work or decrypt an encrypted work or to otherwise avoid, bypass, remove, deactivate or impair the technological protection measure, **unless it is done with the authority of the copyright owner**;
+(a) in respect of a technological protection measure within the meaning of paragraph (a) of the definition “technological protection measure”, to descramble a scrambled work or decrypt an encrypted work or to otherwise avoid, bypass, remove, deactivate or impair the technological protection measure, <b>unless it is done with the authority of the copyright owner</b>;<br/>

-“technological protection measure” means any effective technology, device or component that, in the ordinary course of its operation,
+“technological protection measure” means any effective technology, device or component that, in the ordinary course of its operation,<br/>

-(a) controls access to a work, to a perform- er’s performance fixed in a sound recording or to a sound recording **and whose use is authorized by the copyright owner**;</blockquote>
+(a) controls access to a work, to a perform- er’s performance fixed in a sound recording or to a sound recording <b>and whose use is authorized by the copyright owner</b>;</blockquote>